chapel-lang/chapel/doc/rst/language/spec/conversions.rst

-   We disallow implicit conversion of a boolean to a real, imaginary, or complex type because we expect that such conversions are most likely to have been an unintended mistake by the programmer.
+   We disallow implicit conversion of a boolean to a real, imaginary, or complex type because we expect that such conversions are most likely to be an unintended mistake by the programmer.
-   Marking such cases as errors will draw the programmer’s attention to the issue, and if such a conversion is actually desired, a cast :ref:`Explicit_Conversions` can be used.
+   Marking such cases as errors will draw the programmer’s attention to the issue, and if such a conversion is actually desired, a cast can be used (see :ref:`Explicit_Conversions`).

-Legal implicit conversions with numeric and boolean types may thus be tabulated as follows:
+Legal implicit conversions with numeric and boolean types may thus be summarized as follows:

 ==================== ================= ================= ================ ================= ================= ====================
 \                                                                  **Destination Type**